Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 • Up to 3 years probation

-For the majority of people, if they are found guilty the consequences include:
+For the majority of people, the penalties will be:

 • Class 1 misdemeanor conviction.